skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 ### Cleanlab

 This is a label noise prediction tool.
 We have evaluated the accuracy of this tool instead.
 But we won’t be able to capture all the noisy labels via this tool.
-This tool takes in predicted probabilities
+This tool takes in predicted probabilities.
+Since cleanlab depends on output model probabilities it can't be used to correct train sets.

 ### Confident Learning